Surgery is one of the main treatments for cancer. It usually means having an operation to remove all or part of the cancer.

 - whether you need to stop eating and drinking in the hours before your operation

 - what you should do about any prescribed medicines you take.

 You'll also be told to remove all make-up before your operation, including nail varnish.
 Doctors and nurses need to see your skin and nails during and after your operation to make sure your blood circulation is healthy.

 Not eating or drinking before your operation

-If your doctor or nurse has told you not to drink or eat (called fasting) before your operation, it's very important that you follow their instructions exactly.
-Your stomach needs to be empty during surgery so you don’t vomit (be sick) while you’re under a general anaesthetic (when you’re asleep and can’t feel anything).
-If there’s anything you don’t understand, make sure you ask.
+Your doctor or nurse may tell you not to drink or eat before your operation.
+This is called fasting.
+It's very important that you follow their instructions exactly.
+Your stomach needs to be empty during surgery.
+This is to stop you being sick (vomiting) while you are under general anaesthetic (when you’re asleep and can’t feel anything).

 The day of your operationBack to top

-You’ll go into hospital the day before or on the day of your operation.
+You’ll go into hospital the day before your operation or on the same day.
 When you arrive, a nurse will go over everything with you, give you instructions about fasting, and put on your name bracelet.
-You'll wear this bracelet until you leave hospital, and the doctors and nurses will always check it before they do anything to you.
+You'll wear this bracelet until you leave hospital.
+The doctors and nurses will always check it before they do anything to you.

 On the day of your operation you’ll usually see your surgeon.
 You can ask any questions or talk to them about any worries you have about the operation.
-You’ll also see the anaesthetist, who’s the doctor is in charge of giving you the anaesthetic drugs so you don’t feel any pain during the operation.
+You’ll also see the anaesthetist.
+This is the doctor who gives you the anaesthetic drugs so you don’t feel any pain during the operation.
 The anaesthetist will ask you some questions about your health.
 You can have someone with you while all this is happening.

 When it’s time to get ready, a nurse will give you a hospital gown and some white support stockings to wear.
 These help with your blood circulation.
 The nurse will tell you what you should expect when you wake up after the operation.